- Pediatric Pulmonary

 Faculty Affiliate, Institute for Human-Centered Artificial Intelligence (HAI)

 Board Certification: American Board of Pediatrics, Sleep Medicine (2009)

 Board Certification: American Board of Pediatrics, Pediatric Pulmonary (2004)

 Residency: University of Kansas School of Medicine (1998) KS

 Medical Education: PtBD Sharma Post Graduate Institute of Medical Education and Research (1993) India

 - Independent Studies (5)

-Mahad Ahmed, Tej Azad, Khristian Bauer-Rowe, Rebecca Bromley-Dulfano, Joab Camarena, Max Clary, Ibtihal Elfaki, Esther Elonga, Olivia Hess, Sara Johansen, Dhamanpreet Kaur, Ramon Lorenzo Labitigan, Eric Lee, Emilia Ling, John Lu, Gianna Nino, Destiny Phillips, Suchita Rastogi, Christopher Rios, Janelle Ruiz, Sina Sadeghzadeh, Brett Salazar, Mark Sanchez, Shada Sinclair, Nancy Song, Ben Teasdale, Kevin Thomas, Milad Torabi, Deborah Tsao, Jessica Verhein, Kiah Williams, Paige Wolstencroft, Janet Wu, Nick Zehner
+Mahad Ahmed, Khristian Bauer-Rowe, Rebecca Bromley-Dulfano, Joab Camarena, Max Clary, Ibtihal Elfaki, Esther Elonga, Olivia Hess, Sara Johansen, Dhamanpreet Kaur, Ramon Lorenzo Labitigan, Eric Lee, Emilia Ling, John Lu, Gianna Nino, Jeddeo Paul, Destiny Phillips, Suchita Rastogi, Christopher Rios, Janelle Ruiz, Sina Sadeghzadeh, Brett Salazar, Marcel Sanchez, Shada Sinclair, Nancy Song, Ben Teasdale, Kevin Thomas, Milad Torabi, Deborah Tsao, Jessica Verhein, Kiah Williams, Paige Wolstencroft, Janet Wu, Nicholas Zehner

 - Evaluating consumer and clinical sleep technologies: an American Academy of Sleep Medicine update.
 Journal of clinical sleep medicine : JCSM : official publication of the American Academy of Sleep Medicine 2021